Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 As you can see the wrapper class encapsulates the rClr calls that work on the objects.
 This is very important.
 In the OSPSuite-R package the user should never directly have to use or see rClr calls: they are all encapsulated in the wrapper classes or their utilities (that function as extensions to those classes, we will get to that a bit later on).

 Specific .NET classes are being wrapped by their corresponding wrapper classes.
-Those wrapper classes HAVE to be defined in a separate file named ofter the R class.
+Those wrapper classes HAVE to be defined in a separate file named after the R class.
 For example we have the R Simulation class that wraps an OSPSuite simulation and is defined in [simulation.R](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/blob/develop/R/simulation.R).

 Note that this class derives from `ObjectBase`, that is basically a `DotNetWrapper` with a Name and Id added to it: